newrelic-experimental/newrelic-npm-diagnostics/README.md

      - `--collect`: Collects diagnostic info from containers.
 Outputs a zip file called `npmDiag-output.zip`
      - `--walk`: Run `snmpwalk` against a device from the config.
 Outputs `<deviceName>-snmpwalk.out`

 _Note: `--collect` mode must be run with `sudo` in order to restart Docker containers.
-Running this mode without `sudo` will throw and error, and the script will exit._
+Running this mode without `sudo` will throw an error, and the script will exit._

 ## Planned changes:
 N/A